elniebiet/ActionAid-Nigeria-Data-Entry-Software-Demo/README.md

-# Easy to use Back To Home Data Entry Software.
+# Easy to use Data Entry Software.
 For data entry at IDP camps in Borno State, Nigeria.

 ## Home